Custimy-io/django-code-challenge/README.md

 ## Introduction

-This is a simple Todo application built off Django (including the Django REST Framework for API CRUD operations) and React.
-For a complete walkthrough, see [Build a To-Do application Using Django and React](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react/edit)
+This is a simple To-Do application built off Django (including the Django REST Framework for API CRUD operations) and React.

+## The task
+This is an open-ended code challenge, the purpose is to show proficiency in both Django and React.
+You will create a new feature for this simple To-Do application.

+It can be anything you seem worthy of building, e.g. implementing a due-date for the to-do tasks, an in-progress status or attaching files to a task etc.

+There is no time-limit, but it is not expected you spend more than 5 hours on the project.

+Remember, the purpose is **not** to create a finished project, but to show proficient skills in both worlds and create well-structured, working code.

+Happy coding!

 ## Requirements
 * Python3